This is a hotly debated subject amongst developers.

 Configuring a lower-off is subject to significant variability and is certainly not without endless debate and discussion.
 This is a difficult topic and it is fair to say that a universal lower-off configuration / solution does not exist simply because the optimum solution for one route / crag / area / user demographic may not be so for somewhere else.
 Safety is paramount whatever configuration a developer chooses.

 Key point: lower-offs are anchors solely used for lowering or secondary top roping and their configuration reflects those requirements.
-Not, for example, other teams abseiling down to share the same anchor or as a team on ascent.
+Not, for example, other teams abseiling down to share the same anchor or as a team on the ascent.

 - There is a natural stance from which to clip.